cerib/DAWeb/README.md

 Development of Applications on the Web university course

 # What does "TP#" mean?
-TP means theorical practice.
+TP means theoretical practice.
 They're assignments by the professor, to do at home.